jhudsl/OLD_Cancer_informatics_for_PIs/docs/02-informatics_leadership.md

 5) **Keep organized records of communication**

 Keep a record of your communications.
-Organizing your emails for a project into a separate folder with easily recognizable titles can save you hassle later when something comes into question.
+Organizing your emails for projects into a separate folders with easily recognizable titles can save you hassle later when something comes into question.

 6) **Keep organized records of work**

-Besides recording communications, record and communicate notes about your analyses.
-Be mindful of overwhelming your coworkers of course, but generally speaking provide extra info where possible.
+Besides recording communications, record and communicate notes about your data collection and analyses.
+Be mindful of overwhelming your coworkers of course, but generally speaking provide extra information where possible.
 The more people aware of details about what samples where in what batch, the more likely important details are not missed or forgotten.
 For example if you are sending data to a collaborator send as much information as possible about how it was generated in the email in which you send it to them, even if you have already discussed the data.
 This can help ensure that no important details fall through the cracks.

 7) **Use reports**

 Instead of sending informal short emails (which are useful at some points in a workflow), we suggest intermittently sending lab reports with as much information about what was done and why as possible.
-For informatics related work we **highly** suggest using R markdown or jypter notebooks to track what informatics steps you have performed and why.
+For informatics related work in R or Python (or other supported languages) we **highly** suggest using R markdown or jypter notebooks to track what informatics steps you have performed and why.
 Beginning these reports with a short description of what the data was that you used and when you received it can be critical for ensuring that you are using the correct data!
 We will describe more about how to use such reports in the data management section of the course.

-8)**Keep contact**
+8) **Keep contact**

 Regular communication continues the momentum of a project and ensures that important details get discussed when necessary.
-It also relieves anxiety among coworkers to help everyone know the status of the project and if someone needs help.
+It also relieves anxiety among coworkers by keeping everyone aware of the status of the project and helping to start discussions if someone needs help.

 AVOCADO create graphic and references from Jeff

-### Identifying Good Questions
+### Identifying Good Informatics Questions

-There are many important considerations when considering asking an informatics question.
+There are many important considerations to keep in mind when asking an informatics question:

 1) Is it testable experimentally and statistically speaking?
 (Make sure it is not too vague!)
 2) Is it feasible (cost, time, resources - such as data storage)?
 Does public data already exist?
 3) Are we using the appropriate methods (experimentally and statistically)?
 4) Are we considering confounders, biases, controls etc.?
 5) What will this mean for science and my lab members if this succeeds?
 6) What will this mean for my lab members if this fails?
-Is there a back up plan?
+Is there a back-up plan?

-We suggests the following to take a great scientific question and make into a great statistically testable question:
+We suggests the following steps to take a great scientific question and make into a great statistically testable question.

+#### Steps for forming questions

 1) Start with what you know and determine what is unknown
 2) Clarify what is most important to learn about what is unknown.
 What key information would lead to more understanding?
 What would be most helpful to know to lead to a new treatment or prevention strategy?
 What would lead to more questions?
 3) Narrow down what is unknown into specific statements based on what you identified as important to know from step 2.
 4) Write the unknown statements into specific questions.
 (Look out for vague phrases!)
-5) Make the questions into an actionable test by thinking about what would be measured or observed and ultimately what your variables would be in a statistical test.
+5) Make the questions into actionable tests by thinking about what would be measured or observed and ultimately what your variables would be in a statistical test.
 6) Make a mock-up of what the data would look like.
 (Do you have any necessary controls?)
-7) Evaluate if that actionable test can be assessed with statistical methods and if you have access or can collect the necessary data and rework as necessary, possibly returning to a different question from step 5.
+7) Evaluate if that actionable test can be assessed with statistical methods and if you have access or can collect the necessary data.
+Rework as necessary, possibly returning to a different question from step 5.
 Think about possible biases or confounders.
-8) Evaluate if the interpretation of the test would provide the insights that you are interested in
+8) Evaluate if the interpretation of the test would provide the insights that you are interested in.

-For example, say we were interested to identify new diagnostic biomarkers for colerectal cancer.
+For example, say we were interested in identify new diagnostic biomarkers for colerectal cancer.
 Note that this is only an illustrative example.

+#### STEP 1

-First we would identify what is known:
+First we would identify what is known and unknown:

-Several potential blood-based biomarkers have been identified, however many are lacking evidence due to the previous samples including small sample sizes.
+Several potential blood-based biomarkers have been identified, however many are lacking evidence due to the previous studies having small sample sizes.

 ![](https://www.frontiersin.org/files/Articles/476229/fonc-09-01284-HTML/image_m/fonc-09-01284-t001.jpg)

 [[source]](https://www.frontiersin.org/articles/10.3389/fonc.2019.01284/full)

-You might ask, are these biomarkers indeed useful for diagnosis colorectal cancer?
+You might ask, How useful are these biomarkers for diagnosing colorectal cancer?

 So now we think about what is unknown:

 You know the sizes of the previous samples that have assessed these biomarkers and you know the level of sensitivity reported by previous reports.
-However, it is unknown how sensitive and specific these biomarkers are with sufficent sample sizes.
+However, it is unknown how sensitive and specific some of these biomarkers are with sufficient sample sizes.
 It is unknown how collectively these biomarkers help to identify patients with cancer.
 It is unknown which biomarkers are more important.
 It is unknown which biomarkers or combinations are particularly useful for determining disease progression or what treatment options might be best.

+#### STEP 2

-Step two then involves determining which unknowns are the most important to you.
-This could be what is more translatable to aiding better diagnostics in a nonivasive way.
-This could be to better understand cancer progression and what these biomarkers tell us about patient prognosis beyond.
+Step 2 then involves determining which unknowns are the most important to you.
+This could be what is more translatable to aiding better diagnostics in a noninvasive way.
+This could be to better understand cancer progression and what these biomarkers tell us about patient prognosis.
 Determine what unknowns best fit your interest/expertise.
 Let's say that we want to know what is most translatable to aiding diagnostic tests now.

+#### STEP 3

-Step three then involves writing out specific statements for what is unknown related to making these biomarkers more useful for tests now.
+Step 3 then involves writing out specific statements for what is unknown related to making these biomarkers more useful for tests now.

 It is unknown how useful many of these biomarkers are individually for the diagnosis of colerectal cancer in larger samples.
 It is unknown if combining these biomarkers together is useful in diagnosis colerectal cancer.
 It is unknown if combining these blood-based screens with other screens is useful.

-(You can probably imagine many more statements but we will keep this example simple)
+You can probably imagine many more statements but we will keep this example simple.

+#### STEP 4

 Step 4 involves transforming these into questions:

-How useful are these biomarkers for the diagnosiss of coleretal cancer?
+How useful are these biomarkers for the diagnosis of coleretal cancer?
 How useful is the combination of these biomarkers for the diagnosis of colerectal cancer?
 How useful is the combination of any of these biomarkers with other non-blood-based screens?

-Step 5 is to transform these questions into an actionable test.
+Look for terms of phrases that our vague in your questions and make them more specific.
 For simplicity purposes we will stick with only the second question.

-For a question to be testable it must meet several requirements.
-We need to have variables that can be measured.
-We need to have at least one variable we can modify or control and we need to figure out what we cannot control.

-Look for terms of phrases that our vague in your question.

-How useful... can be more specific.
+The phrase "How useful" can be more specific.

 Does a combination of the detection of these biomarkers improve diagnostic sensitivity for colerectal cancer than single biomarkers alone?

 Ok that's getting better!

+#### STEP 5

+Step 5 is to transform questions into actionable tests.
+For a question to be testable it must meet several requirements.
+We need to have variables that can be measured or observed.
+We need to have a variable we can modify or control and we need to figure out what we cannot control.

 Now what are our variables, what can we control or observe?
-We will be observing diagnostic rates of colerectal cancer, and we can modify or control how many biomarkers we choose to focus on to compare samples.
+We will be observing diagnostic rates of colerectal cancer and biomarker expression, and we can modify or control how many biomarkers we choose to focus on to compare samples.

+This leads to many questions:

-For simplicity sake we could compare 1 vs all of the biomarkers.
+Should we compare one biomarker vs all of the biomarkers?
 Which single biomarker will we choose to compare to or will we look at all of them?
-Do we have the sample sizes to allow for the statistical power for so many tests? how will we look at the combination of biomarkers?
-A total score? will it be additive or something more complicated?
-For example we could priortize some biomarkers over others.
+Do we have the sample sizes to allow for the statistical power for so many tests?
+How will we look at the combination of biomarkers?
+A total score?
+Will it be additive or something more complicated?
+For example we could prioritize some biomarkers over others.

 These are good questions to ask an informatics expert about.
 However we are getting to a more testable question.
-So let's get back to thinking about what the data we would need and what it would look like.
+Now let's really think about what the data we would need and what it would look like.

+Which brings us to step 6 where we create a mock-up of the data.

+### STEP 6

+Creating a mock-up of the data can make you ask yourself more questions about what you are asking and what you need to ask that question.
 Would it be that we have blood results for these biomarkers for patients where we know based on surgical pathology if they have cancer?

 What would these blood results look like?
-Would it be absolute expression levels of mRNA or protein.
+Would it be absolute expression levels of mRNA or protein?
 Do we have a threshold of elevated expression that we can use?
 Will we assign samples as yes or no in terms of meeting this threshold or will we use an absolute quantity or relative percentage over this threshold?

-It is a good idea to actually draw a mock-up of what the data might look like.
+Actually creating a mock-up of what the data might look like can reveal other important aspects that you may not yet have thought about.
 Thus here is the result of step 6.

 ![mock-up example of data](images/example_data.png)

+#### STEP 7

 Step 7 is then to think about what statistical tests you might perform.
 Could we use a t-test to compare the scores among the patient groups?
 Would we want to account for other factors like the patients age or gender?
 Would another test be better?

+#### STEP 8

 Step 8 is then to think about what this would mean.
 What would it mean if our results showed a difference in score between the groups?
 What can we interpret?
 Do we want to be able to predict patient status?
-This may involve moving back a step or 2.
+This may involve moving back a step or two.

+Remember that working with your research teammates can help you to come up with a better research plan before you start collecting data.
+By involving experts from different domains you can make the most out of your research efforts.

+We would also suggest that you work with your informatics experts to come up with a biological research question or set of questions and a more technical question for each project.
+This can be a good strategy to ensure that everyone in your team gets authorship and that your team is being as productive as possible.

+For this example, your informatics employees or students might write a paper using simulated data or publicly available data to look at methods for creating biomarkers scores.
+Their studies could better inform you about how to think about testing the utility of colerectal biomarkers for diagnosis purposes.

-### Finding and creating goog relationships with collaborators, employees, and students
+### Finding and creating good relationships with collaborators, employees, and students

 This section is based on a [blog post](https://simplystatistics.org/2011/10/20/finding-good-collaborators) from [Roger Peng](http://www.biostat.jhsph.edu/~rpeng/).

-In this section we will provide a guide for finding good coworkers, whether they are mentees, collaborators, or employees to work on informatics cancer projects particularly when they are an expert in an area that differs from yourself.
+In this section we will provide a guide for finding good coworkers, whether they are mentees, collaborators, or employees, to work on informatics cancer projects particularly if you have different expertise.
 We will also provide information about how to maintain a good relationship.

 1) **Look for people who are easy to communicate with.**

 Especially for projects with multidisciplinary teams, good communication is vital.
-Particallary look for people who are easy to talk to.
+Look for people who are easy for you to talk to.

-This can vary by your personality traits, but in general we suggest that you look for people who are:
+This can **vary** by your unique personality traits, but in general we suggest that you look for people who are:

  - compassionate/polite
  - explain things clearly